-The Taranaki Region was named as one of the best in the world by Lonely Planet in 2017, and I’ve begun to see many more people adding it to their New Zealand trip.
-With the volcanic cone of Mount Taranaki at its heart, and rainforest and rugged surf beaches in its surrounds, it’s definitely an area for adventure and for those who love epic views.
-New Plymouth provides a cultural home base, with museums and public art.
+The Taranaki Region was named as one of the best in the world by Lonely Planet in 2017, and I’ve begun to see many more people adding it to their New Zealand holiday plans.
+With the volcanic cone of Mount Taranaki at its heart, and rainforest and rugged surf beaches as its surrounds, it’s definitely an area for adventure and for those who love epic views.
+New Plymouth provides a cultural home base, with museums and wonderful public art.

 Romantic things to do: There are plenty of spots to watch the sunset since you’re on New Zealand’s west coast.
-Park up the car and enjoy it.
+Park up the car, sit back and enjoy.

 Bay of Islands